jyap808/jyap808.github.io/content/posts/2025-11-16-1763340628/index.md

 **Keycap support**

-You can pick different keycap profiles such uniform size DSA keycaps to generate 3D printable files.
+You can pick different keycap profiles such as uniform size DSA keycaps to generate 3D printable files.

 ## Iteration 1